 To Sum Up…

-The key to building confidence in kids is patience and support.
-The independence, confidence, decision-making and lessons about success and failure gained from swimming are invaluable to the development of children.
-These tips will help you prepare your kids for the future.
+Building confidence in kids is all about patience and support.
+The independence, confidence and lessons learned from swimming.
+Knowing about success and failure is a key part of a child’s development.
+These tips will prepare your kids for the future.